Amin-MAG/My-Notes/Elastic Se a0704.md

 ### Indices

+Indexing can help us to retrieve data with low latency.

 An index is a collection of documents that have similar characteristics.
 An index is the highest level entity that you can query against in Elasticsearch.
 You can think of the index as being similar to a database in a relational database schema.
 Any documents in an index are typically logically related.
 In the context of an e-commerce website, for example, you can have an index for Customers, one for Products, one for Orders, and so on.

 ### Inverted Index